warehouse-picking-automation-challenges/picknik/README.md

 		15. Test grasp generator abilities and score results
 		16. Test joint limits
+		17. Test requesting preception results
+		18. Record a bin observing trajectory
-		17. Test requesting preception results jump_to - which step in the manipulation pipeline to start on
+		19. Perceive (playback) a bin with camera jump_to - which step in the manipulation pipeline to start on
 	  Steps: NOT CORRECT ANYMORE
 	    0. Move to initial position